LamaliaNetwork/LamaliaWiki/src/pages/patchNotes.md

 - Add Support For Bedrock 1.21.5
 - Re-Add: Questboard system
 - Added: Quest Points Shop in spawn
+  - Money Trade
+  - Chunk Buster Trade
+  - Catch Egg Trade
 - Added: Restart Timer to show when the server will restart
 - Re-Add /ec command to open enderchest
+- Added: /pet command to summon pet (Free Pig Pet For All)
+- Added: 5% tax for putting items in the player market (to prevent ridiculous pricing)

 **Changes**
 - Nation can have up to x lands in total (owner ranks)